martins-jean/Real-time-data-processing-in-AWS/README.md

     Required setup
   </summary>
   1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the AnomalyDetection.jar file to it. <br>
-  2. Create an EC2 instance called "Wind Turbine Simulator".
+  2. Create an EC2 instance called "Wind Turbine Simulator". <br>
+  3. Create an IAM role for Kinesis Data Analytics.
 </details>

 <details>